Classic Crème Anglaise given a subtly spiced twist by replacing vanilla with infused Chai tea.

 However, being in France for so long now has made a change to my custard ideas.
 For thick, hot custard fans I’m not going to upset you: British-style custard goes perfectly with British-style hot puddings.
 For the thinner, cooler French crème anglaise it goes perfectly with French-style chocolate desserts – especially the classic chocolate fondant cake.

 Vanilla is never plain and simple but this is why I also love cooking from scratch: you can play with flavours and a crème anglaise is perfect to infuse the likes of tea in the milk to give a personalised touch with its accompanying desserts.
-In this case, a spiced Chai tea (or other spiced tea or infusion) is perfect with our favourite Chocolate Ginger Fondant Cake.
+In this case, a spiced Chai tea (or other spiced tea or infusion) is perfect with our favourite Chocolate Ginger Fondant Cake or individual dark chocolate lava cakes.

 As you can see from the above illustration, I measured out 50g sugar before mixing with the eggs.
 The recipe below calls for only 40g, as while developing this, it didn’t need quite as much sugar.
-The secret I’ve learned from many cool French pastry chefs is not to over sugar recipes – that way, you get all the flavour sensations and, in this case, the Chai Tea flavour shines through.
+The secret I’ve learned from many cool French pastry chefs?
+Don’t over sugar recipes – that way, you get all the flavour sensations and, in this case, the Chai Tea flavour shines through.

 Chai Tea Crème Anglaise